Emergence of robust memory manifolds: A general purpose integrator

 \section{A general purpose integrator}

 One of the crucial functions a memory manifold can implement is that of a general purpose integrator: external input along the manifold directions will move the state on the manifold, and once the input ceases, the final state will store the integrated value of the input; however, traces of inputs that are not aligned to the manifold will decay away rapidly.
-Integrator function of this type forms the basis of several biologically important computations such as evidence accumulation \cite{gold2007neural,brunton2013rats}, path integration \cite{burak2009accurate}, and more generally implementing cognitive maps \cite{tolman1948cognitive,nieh2021geometry}.
-It is well known that implementing an integrator in biologically realistic models requires fine-tuning and special symmetries \cite{seung1996brain,chaudhuri2016computational,bialek2012biophysics}.
+Integrator function of this type forms the basis of many biologically important computations \cite{gold2007neural,brunton2013rats,burak2009accurate,tolman1948cognitive,nieh2021geometry}.
+It is well known that implementing an integrator in biologically realistic models requires fine-tuning and special symmetries \cite{goldman2010neural, seung1996brain,chaudhuri2016computational,bialek2012biophysics}.
 Frozen stabilisation might offer a possible way for biological systems to implement the integrator function over a wide range of parameters and interaction patterns.
 In Fig. \ref{fig:integrator} we see an example of this integrator function: inputs lasting a short duration ($5$ time units) are applied along different directions of the memory manifold produced by a ssRNN, at times indicated by the vertical dashed lines.
 The projection of the network state $\mathbf{h}(t)$ on the input directions shows that the state integrates the input and maintains it in memory for a long time; moreover, the traces of inputs along the different directions do not interfere with each other.
-Another salient feature of frozen stabilisation is that it allows a truly continuous integrator to be robustly implemented in systems with low dimensionality (e.g. ssRNN with $N\sim20$).
-This is in contrast with the classical models for continuous attractors in neural systems (e.g. \cite{ben1995theory,burak2009accurate}) where the number of fixed-points, and thus the integrator resolution, scale with the system size, $N$.
-Recent experimental work in the nervous system of insects has provided evidence for integrators with continuous attractor dynamics for representing angular orientation with a small no. ($\sim 20$) of neurons \cite{kim2017ring}.
-If we use the classical models in their original form, it raises the problematic question of the resolution of the angular representation.
-Memory manifolds generated by frozen stabilisation, thus, might be relevant to debates about achieving continuous attractors with a small number of neurons.
+Thus, different manifold directions could in principle be used for separate tasks \footnote{ The gRNN also offers this integrator functionality, albeit typically with a larger system size. }.
+This confirms our analysis of the extrinsic geometry, showing that the memory manifolds are sufficiently flat to permit the integrator functionality.